 Disruptive behavior is prohibited.
-Students are expected to conduct themselves in a manner compatible with the functions and purposes of Texas State Technical College - West Texas.
-Although the College is committed to the student's constitutional rights, including due process in student disciplinary matters, it has an equal obligation to protect its educational purposes.
+Students are expected to conduct themselves in a manner compatible with the functions and purposes of TSTC West Texas.
+Although the college is committed to the student's constitutional rights, including due process in student disciplinary matters, it has an equal obligation to protect its educational purposes.
 The college must be concerned with individual or group actions in conflict with the welfare and integrity of the institution.

-VII.
 SUSPENDED STUDENT RESTRICTION

-No student who has been suspended for disciplinary reasons from the College shall be permitted on the campus of the College during the period of such suspension without the prior written approval of the Vice President of Student Development or the designated administrator of the College.
+No student who has been suspended for disciplinary reasons from the College shall be permitted on the campus of the college during the period of such suspension without the prior written approval of the Vice President of Student Development or the designated administrator of the college.

-VIII.
 PROCEDURE FOR ADMINISTRATION OF DISCIPLINE